Invoicing

 Learn how to create invoices, set payment terms and handle late payments.

-A good habit is to number your invoices in order so you can keep track.
-And remember, always agree your rate and payment terms before you start the job – ideally in writing, even just in an email.
-When it comes to deadlines, public authorities generally have 30 days to pay you, and private businesses usually have up to 60 days, unless you’ve agreed otherwise.
+A good habit is to number your invoices in order, so you can keep track.
+And remember, always agree your rate and payment terms before you start the job – ideally in writing in an email

-Late payments do happen, and they’re frustrating.
-The first step is simple – send a polite reminder.
-Often, clients just need a nudge.
-If you’ve already agreed late payment fees in advance, you can add these on.
-But even if you haven’t, you still have rights under UK law.
-Thanks to the Late Payment of Commercial Debts Act, you can claim interest – that’s 8% plus the Bank of England’s base rate – and you can also charge a fixed recovery rate.
+If you’ve agreed on specific late payment fees in your contract, you can apply those.
+But even if you haven’t, you still have statutory rights under UK law.
+The Late Payment of Commercial Debts Act allows you to claim interest at 8% above the Bank of England base rate, plus a fixed compensation fee to cover recovery costs.

 All Adult Learning Modules